 You can freeze these lentil veggie burgers.
-After cooking, allow the veggie burgers to cool before transferring to a freezer safe zip top bag and freezing until ready to use.
+After cooking, allow the veggie burgers to cool before transferring to a freezer safe zip top bag and freezing until ready to use, up to 3 months.
 Thaw overnight in the refrigerator or in the microwave.
 If you like a crisp exterior, pan fry for a few minutes on each side in a little bit of oil after thawing.

 - Play with toppings such as regular ketchup and mustard, bbq sauce, ranch dressing, chipotle mayo, etc.

 - Give the burgers a Mexican flavor by swapping the thyme and oregano for 2 teaspoons chili powder and a ¼ teaspoon cumin.

 - Make these veggie burgers gluten-free by using gluten-free flour and gluten-free breadcrumbs.